Exception-Corporation/users-ddd-service/README.md

 yarn containers:down # remove the containers
 yarn db:migration:generate migrations/InitialConfig
 yarn db:migrate
-yarn yarn prod #compile typescript to javascript and run the api in production mode yarn dev #run the api in development mode with nodemon
+yarn prod #compile typescript to javascript and run the api in production mode yarn dev #run the api in development mode with nodemon
 ```